Origination date: 10/1/93

 Reports and Records

 Department supervisors are responsible for recording and maintaining accurate records of vacation taken by their employees.
 This responsibility includes timely reporting of hours taken and monitoring accruals.
-A department timekeeper may be assigned to assist a supervisor in this task but it remains his/her responsibility.
+A department timekeeper may be assigned to assist a supervisor in this task but it remains the supervisor’s responsibility.